 I’ve been posting a lot of oat-based recipes recently.
-Maybe it’s because my husband purchased an institutional-size box of oatmeal from Costco mid-pandemic.
-However, this recipe is featuring oat bran, oatmeal’s forgotten cousin.
+Maybe it’s because my husband purchased an institutional-sized box of oatmeal from Costco mid-pandemic.
+This recipe is featuring oat bran, oatmeal’s forgotten cousin.
 Oat bran was popular in the 1990’s for its cholesterol-lowering benefits but for some reason, it fell off the oat radar.
 It’s a nice alternative to oatmeal.
 It’s much creamier, cooks quickly, and has a higher soluble fiber content because it’s made from the bran of the oat grain.
 My favorite way to use oat bran is in muffins.
-I make a double batch of this recipe, freeze the muffins individually so I can grab one or two for breakfast or for a quick snack later in the day.
+I make a double batch of this recipe, froze the muffins individually so I can grab one or two for breakfast or for a quick snack later in the day.
 Don’t let the long list of ingredients scare you away.
-These muffins are quick and easy to make and you likely have everything in your fridge and pantry.
+These muffins are quick and easy to make and you likely have all the ingredients in your fridge and pantry.

 Apple and Spice Oat Bran Muffins

 3/4 cup white whole wheat flour

 1/4 cup milk (fat-free cow’s milk, soy milk or other plant milk)